 —Nicolas Mariscal, 6 year YCP participant, 2009 winner of ASCAP Foundation Morton Gould Young Composer Award

 In 2009, the American Society of Composers, Authors, and Publishers Foundation (ASCAP), honored Nicolas Mariscal with a Morton Gould Young Composer Award.
 Only 39 awards were given this year from a field of 680 applicants.
 Nicolas just completed his fifth year in the TSO’s Young Composers Project.
 Ben Nead, a second year participant, was a finalist.
 The award provides recognition and cash awards to gifted young composers of concert music.

-For more information about the TSO Young Composers Project program, please contact the Education Programs Manager, Alana Richardson, at email@example.com or (520) 620-9167.
+For more information about the TSO Young Composers Project program, please contact the Director of Education, Alana Richardson, at firstname.lastname@example.org or (520) 620-9167.

 Young Composers Project Video